ingconti/AutomatonFromNetwork/readme.md

 You cannot go back when specifying state.

-NOTE: you cannot finish lunch with out PAYING!
+NOTE: you cannot finish lunch without PAYING!
 You can pay in any state you are in.

 User cannot see why he cannot go on.